SUMMARY

 Trump’s Own Administration Was Caught Unaware Of His Hold On The Aid.
 According to CNN, “The new information underscores how the July 18th decision to hold the military aid stunned officials, who had already assessed Ukraine deserved to receive it and were preparing a Javelin missile order as well.
 The decision reverberated across the government for weeks.
 Officials grew so concerned over the deferrals by the Office of Management and Budget that they noted the aid was at ‘serious risk,’ and questioned if the move was illegal.
 In an email to Secretary of Defense Mark Esper, who was in his first week on the job, a top Defense official communicated his concern over Trump’s ‘reported view that the US should cease providing security assistance’ to Ukraine and its impact on national security.”
 [CNN, 2/5/20]

-January 29, 2020: Trump Administration Rolled Out New Sanctions Over Russian Occupation Of Crimea.
+January 29, 2020: The Trump Administration Rolled Out New Sanctions Over The Russian Occupation Of Crimea.
 According to the Hill, “The Trump administration on Wednesday announced new sanctions related to Russia’s annexation of Ukraine’s Crimean Peninsula.
 The Treasury Department designated eight individuals in Ukraine in response to Russian aggression in the region, seven of whom are acting as government officials in Crimea with Russia's backing and without authorization from Ukraine and who were also designated by the European Union on Tuesday.”
-[The Hill, 1/29/20]
+[Hill, 1/29/20]

 Trump’s February 2019 Summit With Kim Jong Un To Discuss The Country’s Denuclearization Was Unsuccessful.
 According to the Los Angeles Times, “Trump cut short his summit with Kim earlier Thursday, rejecting the North Korean leader’s offer to dismantle a major nuclear complex in exchange for the removal of U.S.-led economic sanctions.
 Trump said that the U.S. wanted more concessions from Kim and that talks would continue.
 But the president wouldn’t commit to holding a third summit after two high-profile meetings have failed to produce a concrete agreement on rolling back Pyongyang’s nuclear weapons program.”
 [Los Angeles Times, 2/28/19]

-Senior Fellow At Carnegie Endowment For International Peace: Trump Entered 2020 With The Same ‘Incoherent And Inflexible Approach’ That Led North Korean’s To Double Down On Advancing Their Nuclear And Missile Programs.
+DiMaggio: Trump Entered 2020 With The Same “Incoherent And Inflexible Approach” That Led North Korea To Double Down On Advancing Their Nuclear And Missile Programs.
 According to Foreign Policy, “Trump’s biggest problem may be that he is entering 2020 without a viable strategy toward either hostile power, said Suzanne DiMaggio, a senior fellow at the Carnegie Endowment for International Peace.
 ‘The failed maximum pressure campaign against Iran has brought us to the brink of war with Tehran,’ DiMaggio said.
 ‘A similar incoherent and inflexible approach has led the North Koreans to double down on advancing their nuclear and missile programs…In the current context, it’s not hard to imagine a quick ratcheting up of hostilities with Pyongyang, including once again spiraling toward a military confrontation like we experienced in 2017.’”
 [Foreign Policy, 1/7/20]

 Trump Could Not Provide An Answer When Asked How Pulling Out Of The Iran Nuclear Deal Made America Safer.
 According to Think Progress, “After publicly signing a memorandum to violate the Iran nuclear deal by reinstating the ‘highest levels’ of U.S. sanctions against the country, President Trump was asked a very basic question by a reporter who was in attendance at the White House for the ceremony.
 ‘Mr. President, how does this America safer?’ she said.
 ‘How does this make America safer?’
 Trump gathered his thoughts for a moment, then just restated the question in the form of an assertion.
 ‘This will make America much safer,’ he said, before getting up for the table on which he signed the memorandum.
 The president’s inability to answer the most basic question about his decision to pull out of the Iran nuclear agreement is indicative of why many experts question the wisdom of doing so in the first place.
 Under the Joint Cooperation Plan of Action (JCPOA), the United Nations’ nuclear watchdog agency could regularly inspect Iran’s nuclear program to make sure that it is for peaceful purposes.
 By all accounts, that process was working.
 But now that Trump has pulled the U.S. out, it’s unclear what will come next.”
 [Think Progress, 5/8/18]